thalyssond/thalyssond/README.md

 - 💻 Scalable & Impactful Software: I develop solutions across the entire spectrum—from personal initiatives to enterprise-grade systems.
 Whether building complex backend architectures or simple tools, my priority is code security and reliability.
 I am driven by a mission to create technology that not only solves technical challenges but genuinely empowers people, bridging the gap between digital logic and real-world needs.

-- 🔧 IoT & Embedded Integration: I venture beyond the digital screen to explore the **integrity of embedded systems**.
-Leveraging **C/C+** and **Python**, I prioritize the **security and integrity of firmware**.
+- 🔧 IoT & Embedded Integration: I venture beyond the digital screen to explore the **intersection of hardware and software**.
+Leveraging **C/C+** and **Python**, I prioritize the **integrity of embedded systems**.
 I am driven by the fascination of making the physical world programmable, creating **tangible solutions** that not only collect data but actively improve and automate the environments around us.

 <div align="center">